 “Oh, makes sense.
 Then you were eight-something years old in Mars-years?”

 “Yup, eight and a half, that’s why we use Gaian-years, mainly for ages.”

 “Anyway, I entered university at about sixteen and finished my doctor’s degree at the age of twenty, twenty Gaian-years…” Flabbergasted, I listen to her, incredible… “While I studied, I began to work doing deliveries for the postal service and doing other similar part-time jobs.
 Mainly to earn some money for my parents, they weren’t wealthy, just simple farmers.
 I’ve always got grants for my studies, so I didn’t need the money to live… I sent it all to my parents.”
 She sighs with a smile on her fine lavender lips.
 “Anyway, there, doing deliveries, I got the liking in piloting.
 Finished my doctor’s degree, I learned to pilot space-trucks and entered the ISTM at the age of twenty-two,” she giggles while I’m awestruck.
 “During my first four years there, I became The Queen of the space-highways.”

 “Amazing…” I gulp.

 “I believe you.
-I got my driver’s license at the age of sixteen, while I studied mechanics.
-I’ve got a forged ID and used it to get the license to drive big rigs, and, later on, for dangerous cargo.
+I’ve got my driver’s license at the age of sixteen, while I studied mechanics.
+I’ve got a forged ID and used it to get the license to drive big rigs, and, later on, for hazmat cargo.
 I was supposed not to get it till I was twenty-one.
-With a lot of help from lady luck and my Asiatic appearance, they didn’t catch me as we Asians look younger for the average American at that time,” I grin.
+With a lot of help from lady luck and my Asian appearance, they didn’t catch me as we Asians look younger for the average American at that time,” I grin.

 “Wow~” she giggles, “so, you cheated?”